 You are an aural learner if: You prefer learning through rhythms or tend to use clever rhymes to remember something.

-3. Verbal (Linguistic)
+3. Verbal (linguistic)

-- Enjoy reading and writing
+- Tend to flourish in reading and writing activities

 For example, reading definitions of a word aloud or writing them down a few times, are ways for verbal learners to process information.

-4. Physical (Kinesthetic)
+4. Physical (kinesthetic)